karmaniverous/controlled-proxy/README.md

 **_`controlledProxy` allows the behavior of any object to be modified & controlled non-destructively at runtime._**

+The developer can:

+- Alter the proxy's endpoint controls at runtime.

+- Specify a context-aware handler for disabled endpoints, also at runtime.

+- Create multiple proxies of an underlying object, each controlled differently.

+- Inject proxies into dependent code & control them from the outside.

+Easy use case:

+- You have a utility library with extensive logging.

+- You consume that library from an application that uses a custom logger like `winston`.

+- You want your utility library also to log to `winston`.

+- You normally want debug logging from the utility library disabled, _even when it is enabed in the outer application_, but you want to enable it selectively to help debug the outer app.

 <!-- TYPEDOC_EXCLUDE -->

 > [API Documentation](https://docs.karmanivero.us/controlled-proxy/) • [CHANGELOG](https://github.com/karmaniverous/controlled-proxy/tree/main/CHANGELOG.md)